keviinfoes/LinkedSC/README.md

 # LinkedSC
-This repository contains a self-collateralized stablecoin named linked (LKS).
+This repository contains a self-collateralized stablecoin named linkedSC (LKS).
 LinkedSC is a stablecoin with minimal complexity.
 No Collateralized Debt Position (CDP), bonds, multiple coins or other complexities in the implementation.
 Simply the stablecoin and an exchange with a fixed price.
 The stability tax payed by the holders of the stabelcoin funds the exchange contract.
 This way the stability tax  guarantees the buy / sell of LKS for the equilivent of 1 USD (now or in the future) as long as the token is used.

 ## Description
 The design of linked is: